 2-2.
 Limitation of Warranty scope

-Marsen Energy’s liability under this Warranty shall be limited to replacement, repair and refund.
-Replaced or repaired Products shall be warranted for the remainder of the original Term of Performance Warranty.
+Marsen Energy’s liability under this Warranty shall be limited to replacement, repair or refund.
+Replaced or repaired products shall be warranted for the remainder of the original Term of Performance Warranty.
 In any event, the replacement shall not justify the renewal of the Term of Performance Warranty.

 2-3.
 Exclusion of Warranty

-Damage to the Products resulting from any of following activities is NOT covered by this Limited Warranty:
+The following is NOT covered by this Limited Warranty:

 Modification, alteration, disassembly, repair or replace by someone other than personnel certified by Marsen Energy